A bipartite version of the Erd\H{o}s $-$ McKay conjecture: Introduction

 A challenging remaining problem in this context is the Erd\H{o}s--McKay conjecture \cite{erdos1992some}.
 Informally, the conjecture asks whether every Ramsey graph must contain (essentially) the entire interval of possible induced subgraph sizes.
 More precisely the conjecture asks whether every $n$-vertex graph $G$ with $\homm{G} \leq C \log n$ satisfies $\{0,\ldots, \Omega _C(n^2)\} \subset \{e(G[U]): U \subset V(G)\}$.
 The best known bound for the conjecture is due to Alon, Krivelevich and Sudakov \cite{AKS-size} who proved that such graphs necessarily contain induced subgraphs of each size in $\{0, \ldots, n^{\Omega _C(1)}\}$.
 The conjecture was also proved for random graphs (in a strong form) by Calkin, Frieze and McKay in \cite{calkin1992subgraph}.
 More recently, Kwan and Sudakov \cite{kwan2018ramsey} gave further support proving that such graphs necessarily contain induced subgraphs of $\Omega _C(n^2)$ different sizes, which improved an earlier almost quadratic bound of Narayanan, Sahasrabuhde and Tomon \cite{narayanan2019ramsey}.

 Our aim here is to study the natural analogue of this conjecture for bipartite graphs.
 Recall that the bipartite analogue of Ramsey's theorem states that any balanced bipartite graph $G = (V_1, V_2, E)$ with $|V_1| = |V_2| = n$ contains either $K_{t,t}$ or $\overline{K_{t,t}}$ as an induced subgraph with $t = \Omega (\log n)$.
 This type of behaviour is again known to be the best possible in general, though explicit constructions of `bipartite Ramsey graphs' are also unknown.
 In fact, these are more challenging in a sense as such constructions would lead to constructions in the usual Ramsey setting (see e.g. \cite{barak20122}).
+In part, this has contributed to significant interest in Ramsey results in the bipartite setting, e.g. see \cite{conlon2008new}, \cite{collins2016zarankiewicz}, \cite{axenovich2021bipartite} \cite{axenovich2021large}, \cite{bucic20193}, \cite{souza2021blowup}.

 Given the context above, and the difficulties in the Erd\H{o}s--McKay conjecture, it is natural to ask what can be said about the edge sizes of induced subgraphs in balanced $n$-vertex bipartite Ramsey graphs?
 A general result of Narayanan, Sahasrabuhde and Tomon \cite{narayanan2017multiplication} gives some information here.
 These authors also studied a generalisation of the Erd\H{o}s `multiplication table problem', and showed that any bipartite graph with $m$ edges has induced subgraphs of $\widetilde{\Omega }(m)$ distinct sizes.
 Recently Baksys and Chen \cite{baksys2021number} raised the bipartite Ramsey question and proved an analogue of Kwan and Sudakov's theorem: any balanced bipartite Ramsey graph on vertex classes of order $n$ has induced subgraphs of $\Omega (n^2)$ different edge sizes.